shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-chef-automation.md

 <properties
-   pageTitle="Implementación de la máquina virtual de Azure con Chef | Microsoft Azure" description="Obtenga información acerca de cómo usar chef para realizar la implementación y configuración de máquinas virtuales automatizada en Microsoft Azure" services="virtual-machines-windows" documentationCenter="" authors="diegoviso"
+   pageTitle="Azure virtual machine deployment with Chef | Microsoft Azure" description="Learn how to use Chef to do automated virtual machine deployment and configuration on Microsoft Azure" services="virtual-machines-windows" documentationCenter="" authors="diegoviso"